JordanSpencerWu/old-website/_posts/book/2016/2016-12-15-think-and-grow-rich.md

           <li>4. <b>A FRIENDLY ALLIANCE WITH ONE OR MORE PERSONS WHO WILL ENCOURAGE ONE TO FOLLOW THROUGH WITH BOTH PLAN AND PURPOSE.</b></li>
         </ol>

         <p>These four steps are essential for success in all walks of life.
-The entire purpose of the thirtee principles of this philosophy is to enable one to take these four steps as a matter of <i>habit</i>.</p>
+The entire purpose of the thirteen principles of this philosophy is to enable one to take these four steps as a matter of <i>habit</i>.</p>
       </div>
     </li>
     <li>